spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 ## Scale Up

 Ocean continuously checks for unschedulable pods.
-A pod is unschedulable when the Kubernetes scheduler is unable to find a node that can accommodate the pod, this can be happening due to insufficient CPU, Memory, GPU or custom Resource.
+A pod is unschedulable when the Kubernetes scheduler is unable to find a node that can accommodate the pod, this can be happening due to insufficient CPU, Memory, GPU or [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 For example, When a pod request more CPU than what is available on any of the cluster nodes.
 Unschedulable pods are recognized by their PodCondition.
 Whenever a Kubernetes scheduler fails to find a place to run a pod, it sets “schedulable” PodCondition to false and reason to “unschedulable“.
-Ocean calculates and aggregates the number of unschedulable Pods waiting to be placed and finds the optimal nodes for the job.
+Ocean calculates and aggregates the number of unschedulable pods waiting to be placed and finds the optimal nodes for the job.
 Ocean makes sure that all the pods will have enough resources to be placed, it also makes sure to distribute the Pods on the most efficient number of VMs from the desired cloud provider.
-In some scenarios, it will prefer to provide a distribution of certain machines types and sizes based on the Pods requirements and the Spot / Preemptible VMs prices in the relevant region.
+In some scenarios, it will prefer to provide a distribution of certain machines types and sizes based on the pods requirements and the spot/preemptible VM prices in the relevant region.
 It may take a few moments before the created nodes join the Kubernetes cluster, in order to minimize this time (to zero) you can read more about Cluster Headroom.

 <img src="/ocean/_media/features-scaling-k8s-01.png" />